Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/welcome-&-setup.md

 ```

 Thats it!
 This conda environment contains all the software you will need during the workshop.
 If you run into issues with the setup, please reach out to us at *DataAnalyticsCore@groups.dartmouth.edu* and someone will be in touch to assist you.

+**NOTE:** Dartmouth's Research Computing team also provides instructions for getting started with Conda on discovery, which you can find [here](https://services.dartmouth.edu/TDClient/1806/Portal/KB/ArticleDet?ID=72888).